KTNW

 KTNW (channel 31) is a PBS member television station in Richland, Washington, United States, serving the Tri-Cities area.
 The station is owned by Washington State University (WSU) and is part of its Northwest Public Broadcasting group of radio and television services.
-KTNW's studios are located on the WSU Tri-Cities campus in Richland, and its transmitter is located on Jump Off Joe Butte.
-Master control and most internal operations are based at the studios of sister station KWSU-TV (channel 10) in the Murrow Communications Center on WSU's main campus in Pullman.
+KTNW's studios are located on the first floor of the West Building on the WSU Tri-Cities campus on Crimson Way in Richland, and its transmitter is located on Jump Off Joe Butte.
+Master control and most internal operations are based at the studios of former sister station KWSU-TV (channel 10) in the Murrow Communications Center on WSU's main campus in Pullman.

 WSU has broadcast public television to the Tri-Cities since 1968, though it was not until 1987 that a full-power station was erected to serve the region.

 The station serves the eastern portion of the Yakima–Tri-Cities market; the western portion is served by KYVE in Yakima, a satellite of KCTS-TV in Seattle.
-It is carried on the Yakima–Tri-Cities DirecTV and Dish Network feeds.
+It is carried on the Yakima–Tri-Cities DirecTV and Dish Network feeds, and operates a translator on UHF channel 33 in Pullman.